Enhancing Energy and Spectral Efficiency in IoT-Cellular Networks via Active SIM-Equipped LEO Satellites: Problem Formulation

-Constraint~\eqref{eq:subeq17a} balances the trade-off between energy consumption minimization and throughput maximization via the weighting coefficients \(\alpha\) and \(\beta\).
-Constraint~\eqref{eq:subeq17b} ensures that the total power consumed by the satellite and the active SIM does not exceed the harvested solar energy \(P_{\mathrm{harvest}}\).
-Signal power allocation for RSMA is governed by Constraint~\eqref{eq:subeq17c}, which maintains normalized power splitting ratios among the common and private streams.
-Constraints~\eqref{eq:subeq17d} and \eqref{eq:subeq17e} impose transmit power limits on the satellite precoder \(\mathbf{W}\) and the active SIM layers \(\mathbf{\Phi}^{(q)}\), respectively, with \eqref{eq:subeq17e} accounting for both the amplified signal power and noise introduced by active metasurface elements.
+where constraint~\eqref{eq:subeq17b} ensures that the total power consumed by the satellite and the active SIM does not exceed the harvested solar energy \(P_{\mathrm{harvest}}\). {Signal power allocation for RSMA is enforced through.
+Constraint~\eqref{eq:subeq17c} normalizes the power-splitting coefficients \(\sigma_c\) and \(\{\sigma_l\}_{l=1}^L\).
+Meanwhile, Constraints~\eqref{eq:subeq17d} and \eqref{eq:subeq17e} impose transmit power limits on the satellite precoder \(\mathbf{W}\) and the active SIM layers \(\mathbf{\Phi}^{(q)}\) by constraining both the amplified forward signal \(\mathbf{\Phi}^{(q)} \mathbf{F}\mathbf{W}\) and the SIM-induced distortion power, respectively.
+With \eqref{eq:subeq17e} accounting for both the amplified signal power and noise introduced by active metasurface elements.
 Constraints~\eqref{eq:subeq17f}–\eqref{eq:subeq17h} guarantee reliable decodability and minimum QoS for RSMA and commensal SR users.
 Constraints~\eqref{eq:subeqSIMi} and~\eqref{eq:subeqSIMj} restrict the feasible phase \(\angle \Phi_m^{(q)}\) and amplitude \(|\Phi_m^{(q)}|\) ranges of each meta-atom \(m\) in each SIM layer \(q\), reflecting hardware limitations.
 Constraints~\eqref{eq:subeq17k}--\eqref{eq:subeq17x} govern the corresponding energy efficiency \(\eta_i\), the energy harvesting of \(\text{SBD}_i\), and their backscatter communication and energy harvesting time allocation.

 Due to the non-convex and highly complex nature of the optimization problem \ref{eq:CVX}, we adopt a mathematical convexification technique called BCD-SCA to iteratively approximate the problem with convex subproblems.
 To effectively solve these approximations in a model-free manner, we employ two advanced deep reinforcement learning algorithms: MCPPO and MA-CSAC.